5and5/BO2-Remix/README.md

 * Zombies no longer jump across to trample steam zone

 ### Elevators
+* Elevator wait time changed from 5-20 to 7-12 seconds
 * Standing on elevators make them move quicker
 * Key is given on spawn
 * Key can be used unlimited amount of times
 * Key locks elevator from moving when used at current position

 ### Weapons
 * Added semtex wallbuy by b23r